microsoftgraph/MSGraph-SDK-Code-Generator/README.md

 git submodule update
 ```

-At this point you have the source code for vipt t4 writer and Vipr source code.
+At this point you have the source code for vipr-t4-writer and the Vipr source code.
 Now, we need to build Vipr to retrieve the NuGet packages:

 ```